Skip to main content

 2. Add FAQPage structured data

 Pages with FAQPage schema give AI models machine-readable Q&A pairs to extract.
-Nature Communications (Feb 2024) found LLMs extract information more accurately from structured fields.
-Aggarwal et al. (KDD 2024) showed that adding quotable content boosts GEO performance by 41%.
+Sam Goto (Google Search Central Live Madrid, April 2025) confirmed structured data is a direct input into AI Overview generation.
+Aggarwal et al. (KDD 2024) reported top-three GEO methods (Cite Sources, Statistics Addition, Quotation Addition) produced 30-40% relative PAWC lift.
 Add JSON-LD FAQPage markup for every page that answers common questions about your topic.

 3. Write direct, quotable answers

-AI Overviews extract concise statements — and 44.2% of all LLM citations come from the first 30% of article text (Superlines, 2026).
+AI Overviews extract concise statements.
+44.2% of all LLM citations come from the first 30% of article text (Superlines, 2026).
 After every question-style heading, provide a 1–2 sentence direct answer before elaborating.
 Front-load your most important information.
 Think: "If an AI could only quote one sentence from this section, what would it be?"

 4. Use comparison tables